-Most of our revenue is generated from the provision of diagnostic services.
+We recognize testing revenue in accordance with the provisions of ASC 606, Revenue from Contracts with Customers.
+Most of our revenue is generated from the provision of diagnostic testing services.
 These services are completed upon the delivery of test results to the prescribing physician, at which time we bill for the services.
 We recognize revenue related to billings on an accrual basis based on estimates of the amount that will ultimately be realized.
 In determining the amount to accrue for a delivered test, we consider factors such as payment history, payer coverage, whether there is a reimbursement contract between the payer and us, payment as a percentage of agreed upon rate (if applicable), amount paid per test and any current developments or changes that could impact reimbursement.
 These estimates require significant judgment by management.

-As of December 31, 2018, cumulative amounts billed at list price for tests processed which were not recognized as revenue upon delivery of a patient report because our accrual revenue recognition criteria were not met and for which we have not collected cash or written off as uncollectible, totaled approximately \$159.3 million.
-Of this amount, we did not collect any amounts in the nine months ended September 30, 2019 and we have no expectation of future collection because we began accruing for substantially all revenue upon delivery of a patient report in the third quarter of 2016.
+Prior to the adoption of ASC 606, for our testing services we recognized a portion of our revenue not at the time of delivery of test results, on an accrual-basis of accounting, but upon the ultimate payment for those services, on the cash-basis of accounting.
+Through December 31, 2019, cumulative amounts billed at list price for tests processed which were not recognized as revenue upon delivery of a patient report because our accrual revenue recognition criteria were not met and for which we have not collected cash or written off as uncollectible, totaled approximately \$159.3 million.
+Of this amount, we did not collect any amounts in the three months ended March 31, 2020 and we have no expectation of future collection because we began accruing for substantially all revenue upon delivery of a patient report in the third quarter of 2016.
+Under ASC 606, we recognize revenue at the time we deliver test results based upon what we reasonably expect to collect and the list price of a test may not be indicative of what we ultimately expect to collect.